 Mount Seymour is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mount Seymour Ski Resort.
+Unfortunately, none of those passes work with Mount Seymour Ski Resort.
 To purchase season passes, you'll need to visit Mount Seymour's website.

 Mount Seymour Mountain Resort Terrain Overview

 Mount Seymour has a total of 40 ski trails, which are serviced by 5 ski lifts, gondolas and/or trams.
 Mount Seymour is considered a smaller than average ski area, with only a maximum of 200 acres available to ski.
 This area is equivalent to 81 hectares, 0.3 square miles, or 0.8 square kilometers.